- June 19, 2018 at 1:07 PM #136153

 A player must also build a plot deck consisting of 7 different plot cards (one plot may repeat).
 Each player chooses and reveals a new plot each round.
 Plot comes with game abilities as well as stats that determine income, player order, claim value (how impactful your attacks are), and reserve value (how many cards you can keep in your hand at the end of the round).

 Store championships are the bottom of the organized play pyramid.
-These are local tournaments that run during the spring.
-Prime tournaments (previously called Regionals), the next step up, run from July to September.
-North American Continentals is held at Gen Con in August, the European Championship is held at Castle Stahleck in late November, and the World Championship is held at FFG headquarters in Minnesota in February.
-These Champions earn the right to design their own card, which is included in a future chapter pack!
+These are local tournaments that run during the late Spring and Summer.
+Prime tournaments (previously called Regionals), the next step up, run from October to January.
+Continental Championships for Europe and North America are held in August, and the World Championship is held at FFG headquarters in Minnesota in February.
+The Joust World Champion earns the right to design his or her own card, which is included in a future chapter pack!
 Additionally, many player-organized tournaments are held throughout the year, and local stores can host tournaments with game night kits including prizes like alternate art promos, deck boxes, and playmats.

 The Iron Throne is web-based and free to play, but not affiliated with Fantasy Flight.
 You can build decks on Thronesdb, then copy them over and get started right away.
 You can also watch other player’s games in the lobby.
 Here’s a video tutorial for thronesdb and Ironthrone to help you get you started deckbuilding and playing online.